iArchitSharma/QR-Code-Generator/README.md

 # QR-Code-Generator
-Create Static QR codes for free which will never expire
+Create Static QR codes for free which will never expire.
+##